Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 ### Within-dataset transfer
 According to different operation conditions, divide a specific dataset into folders like "op_0", "op_1" and so on.
 In each "op_?" folder, use subfolders for different categories, which contain the fault data.

-For example, divide CWRU dataset into 4 folders according to 4 motor speed.
-In each folder, data of this operation condition can be classified into 9 fault classes, such as 7 mil Inner Race fault, 14 mil Inner Race fault, 7 mil Outer Race fault and so on.
-Then, the dataset is organized as
+For example, CWRU dataset can be divided into 4 folders according to 4 motor speed.
+In each folder, data of this operation condition can be classified into 9 fault classes, such as 7 mil Inner Race fault, 14 mil Inner Race fault, 7 mil Outer Race fault and so on (referring to [this article](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9399341)).
+Then, the dataset folder is organized as
 ```
 .
 └── dataset